MyPortugalHoliday.com

 5. Taverna Antiqua - Price: €€€ (Mains approx. €25-€35)

 While often seen as a dinner destination, this medieval-themed tavern can be an unforgettable lunch experience if you have the time.
 You'll dine by candlelight on historical recipes served by staff in period costume.
-It transports you back to the time of the Templars.
+It's theatrical and unlike anywhere else in Tomar.
 Booking is highly recommended, even for lunch.

 Tomar for lunch